karinepcdc/search-algorithms/README.md

 --------------------------------------------------
 --------------------------------------------------
-To compile project for the first time:
+To compile project for the first time follow the instructions:

 $ mkdir build
 $ cd build